Pasadena City College

 5-time South Coast Conference

-"JK" Nguyen-Le was added as an assistant coach in 2012 after finishing a fine, 2-year career as a Lancer top ladder player.
+"JK" Nguyen-Le was an assistant coach in 2012 after finishing a fine, 2-year career as a Lancer top ladder player.